This page gives some very general energy-saving discussion. (Click to Jump to heat pumps below)

 Time/temperature programmable thermostats are better. e.g. with day temperature to 20ºC and night temperatures to say 17ºC.
 It winter, the temperure is not allowed to drop below 17.

 22. If an electric back-up heater is fitted within the heat pump, make sure that it is not contributing more than it should.
 This heater will be expensive to run.
 Most controllers log and display the run-hours of the compressor and any back-up (additional heaters).
 Consider disabling or reducing this heater for room heating if possible.
-There are usually varaiable settings deep in the controller that can be adjusted.
+There are usually variable settings deep in the controller that can be adjusted.

 Be mindful that electric heaters are sometimes needed for legionella protection of the hot water cylinder so this should not be turned off.

 25. The system should be designed such that a reasonably low circulation pumping power is required.
-Pipe diameters should be adequate, and maximum loop length not too long etc. 16mm outside diameter pipe is the most common size, and is considerably less restrictive than 15mm dia.
+Pipe diameters should be adequate, and maximum loop length not too long etc. 16mm outside diameter pipe is the most common size, and is notably less restrictive than 15mm dia.

 26. Several of your manifold flow adjuster are likely to need to be fully open.
 Do not waste pumping power by throttling down flow-restrictors unnecessarily.
 Shorter loops (e.g. toilets) will need adjusting down to reduce the flow.

 Review the speed control setting on your circulation pump.
-You may, or may not need the maximum speed.
+You may, or may not, need the maximum speed.
 Reducing the pump speed is sometimes false economy, it depends on the components.

 27. Use plenty of insulation below the ground floor.
 It is surprising the percentage that can be lost through the floor to the ground